 Liked

 55:14A sportswriter faces his own irrelevance on the morning after Pearl Harbor and finds a way back to baseball, and then a pitcher loses it and reignites a brawl that had already ended—featuring more future Hall of Famers than wound up in the Hall of Fame.
 Yes, it all makes sense in the end.
-The Infinite Inning is not only about baseball but a state o…
+The Infinite Inning is a journey to the past to understand t…

 …